allyyblack/startup/README.md

 For this deliverable I implemented by JavaScript so that the application works for a single user.
 I also added placeholders for future technology.

--login : When you press the login button it takes you to the connect page.
+- Login : When you press the login button it takes you to the connect page.
--database: Displays the users and their pictures that they uploaded from a link.
+- Database: Displays the users and their pictures that they uploaded from a link.
 Currently the list of pickleball users is collected from local storage, but this will be database storage later.
--Websocket: I used the setInterval function to periodically display a message.
+- Websocket: I used the setInterval function to periodically display a message.
 This will be replaced with WebSocket messages later.
--Application Logic: The connect page uploads the image that the user implemented on the login page.
+- Application Logic: The connect page uploads the image that the user implemented on the login page.